Understanding the Current State of AFFF and Regulatory Updates

 The landscape around Aqueous Film-Forming Foam (AFFF) is evolving rapidly, particularly due to concerns about its environmental and health impacts.

-Businesses using foam for fire suppression are increasingly navigating a complex regulatory framework, often driven by the presence of per and polyfluorinated substances (PFAS).
+Businesses using foam for fire extinguishers are increasingly navigating a complex regulatory framework, often driven by the presence of per and polyfluorinated substances (PFAS).
 Here’s an independent, straightforward overview of where things stand.

 Why Is AFFF a Concern?